-EMS membership).
-It must be earned through the adequate management of existing discretionary powers.
-In addition, the Iberian EMU integration shows that the consolidation of integration processes is contingent on an adequate coordination of macroeconomic policies among members prior to the (possible) adoption of a monetary currency.
-In Portugal and Spain EU integration has required a set of measures including increased competition, privatization of public enterprises, industrial restructuring, and deregulation.
+The difficulties that the Iberian economies experienced in the early 1990s provide an additional lesson for new members, namely that "automatic pilots" do not work.
+The credibility of monetary and economic authorities cannot be built by attaching it to semi-rigid institutional mechanisms (like Spain and to a lesser extent Portugal tried to do in the late 1980s and early 1990s with European Monetary System [EMS] membership).
+On the contrary, credibility has to be earned through the adequate management of existing discretionary powers.
+In addition, the Iberian EMU integration shows that the consolidation of integration processes is contingent on an adequate coordination of macroeconomic policies among members prior to the (possible) adoption of a common currency.
+In Portugal and Spain EU integration has required a set of measures including increasing competition, privatization of public enterprises, industrial restructuring, and deregulation.
 These measures have translated into efficiency gains, which have been reinforced by a more stable macroeconomic framework.
-At the same time, lower inflation and fiscal consolidation have led to lower real (and nominal) interest rates, which, in turn, have resulted in a higher sustainable growth.
-There have also been short-term costs associated with monetary integration, however.
-Indeed, the losses of the exchange rate and of monetary sovereignty require a process of nominal convergence and fiscal consolidation, as well as higher cyclical correlation, for Euro membership to be successful.
-This should be taken into account for future Eastern European economies.
+At the same time, lower inflation and fiscal consolidation have led to lower real (and nominal) interest rates, which, in turn, have resulted in higher sustainable growth.
+However, there have also been short-term costs associated with monetary integration.
+Indeed, the losses of the exchange rate and of monetary sovereignty require a process of nominal convergence and fiscal consolidation, as well as higher cyclical correlation for euro membership to be successful.
+This should be taken into account for future eastern European economies.

-The Iberian enlargement also shows that prior to monetary integration, candidates must carry out a process of modernization and nominal convergence without fixing their exchange rate.
-An additional lesson is that financial institutional reform does not necessarily force institutional changes in other areas (e.g., the labor market or fiscal policies).
-The virtual collapse of the European Monetary System in 1992, caused in part by successive devaluations of the Iberian currencies, showed the limits of financial and monetary instruments to impose institutional reforms in other areas and to balance domestic and external economic objectives.
-Institutional reforms require governments that are willing to pay the short-term political prices for unpopular actions and policies.
-The jury is still out regarding the domestic institutional impact of EMU.
+The Iberian enlargement also shows that prior to monetary integration, candidates must carry out a process of modernization and nominal convergence without fixing their exchange rates.
+An additional lesson is that financial institutional reform does not necessarily force institutional changes in other areas (i.e. the labor market, or fiscal policies).
+The virtual collapse of the European Monetary System in 1992 caused in part by successive devaluations of the Iberian currencies showed the limits of financial and monetary instruments to impose institutional reforms in other areas and to balance domestic and external economic objectives.
+Institutional reforms require actions and policies on the part of the governments that are willing to pay the short-term political price for unpopular policies.
+The jury is still out regarding the domestic institutional impact of Economic and Monetary Union.